-There are majorly two types of diarrhea, namely-
+There are majorly two types of Diarrhoea, namely-

-Acute watery diarrhea lasts for 2-3 days and is not a life-threatening condition.
-It also includes cholera and acute blood diarrhoea known as dysentery that may last for several hours or days.
+Acute watery Diarrhoea lasts for 2-3 days and is not a life-threatening condition.
+It also includes cholera and acute blood Diarrhoea known as dysentery that may last for several hours or days.
 It can be cured with the help of prescribed medications.

-Secretory diarrhea – It i s the secretion of excess fluid into the intestines.
+Secretory Diarrhoea– It is the secretion of excess fluid into the intestines.

-Osmotic diarrhea – It is caused when excessive water is drawn into the bowels.
+Osmotic Diarrhoea– It is caused when excessive water is drawn into the bowels.

-Motility-related diarrhea – It is the condition where intestines are highly active and transport intestinal contents with high speed, there is not enough time for absorption of water and electrolytes.
+Motility-related Diarrhoea– It is the condition where intestines are highly active and transport intestinal contents with high speed, there is not enough time for absorption of water and electrolytes.
 It results in watery and loose stools.

-Inflammatory diarrhea – It is caused when intestines are damaged due to bacterial or fungal infections.
+Inflammatory Diarrhoea– It is caused when intestines are damaged due to bacterial or fungal infections.

-Usually, acute diarrhea can be treated within 2-3 days depending upon the controlled diet or regime.
+Usually, acute Diarrhoea can be treated within 2-3 days depending upon the controlled diet or regime.
 It is best to take some suggestions from a physician if it's bothering you for long.
-Some of the beneficial steps are having a plain food without spice and taking oral electrolyte solutions.
-Doctors may suggest some of the following treatments for diarrhea:
+Some of the beneficial steps are having plain food without spice and taking oral electrolyte solutions.
+Doctors may suggest some of the following treatments for Diarrhoea:

-Antibiotics which are helpful for the symptoms caused by bacterial or parasitic infections.
+Antibiotics are helpful for the symptoms caused by bacterial or parasitic infections.

 Water containing salt and electrolytes help in replacing the lost fluids, eg: ORS solution.